Code-Institute-Submissions/DavidJPWard-chained_sportwear_MayResub/README.md

 the site has a gallery page for posts from both the company and its users. each picture expands and the colour fades out when the user hovers over the image.

+### Shop

+the shop page of the site shows purchaseable items of clothing. you are able to filter through size as well as rank the goods in common ways including price and user rating. each item is in its own container with its name, price, rating and a button for instant purchase.

+### Sign-up page

+while this page is for show at the moment this is the general layout of an account creation page. it contains a form for users to enter theyre details. this page contains a link to the privacy policy of the company.

+### Upcoming Features

+- A blog page for users to follow for news and designs relating to the company

+- allow users to create an account.

-Design
+## Design

-Colour Scheme
+- Colour Scheme

 the main colours are black and white, most of the colour relies on the user posted content.

-Typography
+- Typography

-    the main logo is lexand peta with abel used on majority of headers and paragraphs Imagery
+the main logo is lexand peta with abel used on majority of headers and paragraphs

+- Imagery

 an image welcomes the user on the home page, with 3 smaller images below depicted the infomation i have given abotu what the site is about, there is a gallery page that contains imaged that can be uploaded by users.

 Wireframes

 Home Page Wireframe - View

 Mobile Wireframe - View

 Contact Us Page Wireframe - View

-Features

-    Responsive on all device sizes

-    Interactive elements

-    store page

-    user accounts

-    gallery

-Technologies Used
+## Technologies Used

-Languages Used
+### Languages Used

-    HTML5
+- HTML5
-    CSS3
+- CSS3
+- JavaScript

-Frameworks, Libraries & Programs Used
+### Frameworks, Libraries & Programs Used

-    Google maps:
+- Google maps:
-        maps were used to embed a map into my contact pages depicting the address of the office Google Fonts:
+maps were used to embed a map into my contact pages depicting the address of the office
+- Google Fonts:
 Google fonts were used to import the 'Titillium Web' font into the style.css file which is used on all pages throughout the project.
-    Font Awesome:
+- Font Awesome:
 Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.
-    Git
+- Git
 Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
-    GitHub:
+- GitHub:
 GitHub is used to store the projects code after being pushed from Git.
-    LightBox:
+- LightBox:
 LightBox was used to allow users to see a closeup of an image in the Gallery
-    Javascript:
+- Javascript:
 Javascript was used for a pop up so that users can easily input theyre details to log in
-    unsplash:
+- unsplash:
 some stock images were found from this site.

 Testing